ugene1213/jEasy/README.md

 $elements.addClass("ingredients"); // <li class="ingredients">xxx</li>
 ```

-2. children() - returns all the descendants of the DOM elements as a JEasyQuery object .
+2. children() - returns all the descendants of the DOM elements as a DOMNodeCollection object .

 3. find(selector) - finds all appearances of the 'selector' element in the DOM elements.